utf/alpha2conc/README.md

 Requirements
 ------------

-This script is currently compatible with Python 3.5.
+This script is currently compatible with Python 2.7 and Python 3+.
-Numpy is required for matrix operations and pvpy is required for obtaining the AM1.5G spectrum in units of photon flux.
+Numpy is required for matrix operations.

 License
 -------